Somerset Family Adventures

 Butlins, Minehead

 During May half term visit Butlins for live shows from The Masked Singer, Stephen Mulhern and more.
-Book a day visit or stay over.
+Book a day visit to Butlins in Minehead, or stay over.
 There’s lots to do including fairground rides, pool and restaurants.
+Now their new Skypark is open which the kids will love!

 Brean Splash Park